- Type: Personal computer

 The Amiga 4000 introduced the Advanced Graphics Architecture (AGA) chipset with enhanced graphics, capable of displaying 256 colors from a palette of 16.7 million.
 In HAM-8 display mode, over 262.000 colors can be displayed at once, although with some artifacts.

-An HD floppy drive and the included “CrossDOS” software allows the A4000 to use MS-DOS 1.44 HD floppy disks in addition to Amiga formatted 1.76 MB disks (The cheaper A4000/030EC only got DD floppy drive).
+An HD floppy drive and the included “CrossDOS” software allows the A4000 to use MS-DOS 1.44 HD floppy disks in addition to Amiga formatted 1.76 MB disks.
+Some of the cost reduced A4000/EC030 might only got DD floppy drive, and some of the later Escom produced Amiga 4000 in some cases only got DD floppy drive.

 The SCSI system from previous Amiga’s was replaced by lower-cost PATA (IDE) controller, sporting the use of cheaper PC-style IDE hard drives.
 In the end of 1993, only months before the demise of Commodore, an tower version called the A4000T was released.
 The bigger A4000T had more expansion slots and a built in SCSI-2 f/w hard disk controller in addition to the PATA.